Why we built RepoWise

 We started building RepoWise because we kept watching AI coding tools make the same wrong assumptions about our projects.
 The tools could find functions, trace imports, and suggest completions.
 But they had no idea why we chose PostgreSQL over DynamoDB.
 They did not know our naming conventions.
 They could not tell that the payments module was being deprecated next quarter.

 This kind of knowledge lives in places code search cannot reach.
 Architecture decisions made in Slack threads six months ago.
 Business rules that one senior engineer carries in their head.
 Naming conventions the team agreed on during a standup but never wrote down.
-Every time the AI missed this context, a developer spent 10 minutes fixing the output.
-Multiply that across a team, across a week, and you lose hours.

 The frustration of starting from scratch